evazlimen/cholla-example-tests/3d_orszag_tang_vortex.md

 # 3D Orszag-Tang Vortex
+Described in Orszag and Tang, 1979.
 This test explores the transition to supersonic MHD turbulence.
 It illustrates the ability of a code to handle shock-shock interactions as well as the formation of MHD shocks and turbulent dynamics.
 This test is performed with the mhd build (`cholla/builds/make.type.mhd`).Full initial conditions can be found in `cholla/src/grid/initial_conditions.cpp`under `Orszag_Tang_Vortex()`.

 ## Parameter file: (`cholla/examples/3D/orszag_tang_vortex.txt`)
 ```